Ocerious/steg-tools/README.md

 # Steg-Tools
-Steganography - A list of useful tools and resources
+ A list of useful steganography tools and resources.